 Catechesis of the Good Shepherd (CGS) is a Faith Formation program for children ages 3-12 that is grounded in Scripture, Tradition, and Liturgy.
 CGS uses Maria Montessori's educational principles to provide a prayerful, age-appropriate environment, in which the child can explore the Gospel through hands-on materials representing essential proclamations of the Christian message.
 Catechists prepare the space called the Atrium, and they assist the child as she works to discover and respond with joy to the growing knowledge of their relationship with God, first proclaimed to them through Jesus, the Good Shepherd.

-We have created a new website with CGS resources to help you and your children continue to grow closer to the Good Shepherd.
+We have created a website with CGS resources to help you and your children grow closer to the Good Shepherd at home.
 You can access it here.
-We will continue to add lessons and works you can do at home and other resources week-by-week.
-And let us know if there's anything in particular you'd like us to make more available or help with!

 Children with special needs